Wycliffe Bible Translators

 Wycliffe also works closely with many other international ministries to provide Scripture translations for their global work.
 Some of these ministries include Faith Comes By Hearing, The Jesus Film Project and YouVersion.

-Vision 2025 seeks to have a translation program in progress in every language still needing one by the year 2025.
-As of July 2024 there are:
+Vision 2025 seeks to have a translation program in progress in every language still needing one by the year 2025..
+As of Oct.
+1, 2025, there are:

-• 90 countries that have achieved Vision 2025.
+- 164 countries that have achieved Vision 2025.

-• 83 countries that only have one remaining language.
+- 37 countries that only have one remaining language.

-• 44 countries that have 2-5 remaining languages.
+- 23 countries that have 2-5 remaining languages.

-• 26 countries that have 6+ remaining languages waiting for Scripture to be translated.
+- 19 countries that have 6+ remaining languages waiting for Scripture to be translated.

-A few areas of the world represent the highest remaining needs for Bible translation.
-We call these the “Big Five” — East Asia, Indonesia, Cameroon, Papua New Guinea and the global Deaf.
-Nigeria has historically been a country with a significant number of languages that needed Bible translation to begin.
-But that has recently changed!
-Cameroon took Nigeria’s place on the Big Five list.
+.A few areas of the world represent the highest remaining needs for Bible translation.
+We call these the “Big Five” — East Asia, Indonesia, Papua New Guinea, Vanuatu and the global Deaf.

 Wycliffe is a charter member of the Evangelical Council of Financial Accountability (ECFA).
 This council ensures that Christ-centered organizations maintain the highest standards of financial stewardship.
 Find out more about our ECFA membership at ecfa.org.

-Wycliffe Bible Translators has also achieved Platinum Participant status, the highest level of recognition offered by GuideStar, the world’s largest source of information on nonprofit organizations.
-GuideStar compares nonprofits in an easy, transparent way to help people research where to make donations.
+Wycliffe Bible Translators has also achieved Platinum Participant status, the highest level of recognition offered by Candid, the world’s largest source of information on nonprofit organizations.
+Candid’s GuideStar compares nonprofits in an easy, transparent way to help people research where to make donations.
 Platinum Participant status demonstrates that the nonprofit has offered the highest level of transparency to donors by measuring progress and results, clearly showing the difference donors are making throughout the world.
-For more information on GuideStar, visit guidestar.org.
+For more information on Candid’s GuideStar, visit guidestar.org.
 To view the GuideStar profile for Wycliffe Bible Translators, visit guidestar.org/search.